 Examples of Temporary Restraining Order Bond

 Sue has filed a domestic violence case against her husband, Tom.
-In her complaint, Sue told the court that her husband has been physically abusing him and that his violence has escalated the past months.
+In her complaint, Sue told the court that her husband has been physically abusing her and that his violence has escalated in the past months.
 A few days ago, Tom tried to strangle Sue and even threatened to kill her on several occasions.
 Tom allegedly uttered to Sue, “Don’t even entertain the thought of leaving me.
 If you do, I will hunt you down and kill you.”
 Sue also told the court that Tom has a history of violence and has been arrested but was not convicted.

-To protect herself from further physical abuse, Sue has asked the court for an immediate issuance of a TRO against Tom to prevent him from coming near her and from going back to their home until a permanent injunction is settled by the court.
+To protect herself from further physical abuse, Sue has asked the court for immediate issuance of a TRO against Tom to prevent him from coming near her and from going back to their home until a permanent injunction is settled by the court.

 Since Tom will likely suffer from the TRO, including paying for his place or apartment to stay once he is prevented from returning home, etc., the court might ask Sue to post a Temporary Restraining Order Bond to compensate Tom should the court later decides to dismiss the case and rule in Tom’s favor.

-Food giant Matlock is suing PureGold Food International of copyright infringement for allegedly marketing a similar product it has been selling to the market for several years now.
+Food giant Matlock is suing PureGold Food International for copyright infringement for allegedly marketing a similar product it has been selling to the market for several years now.
 Matlock also accused PureGold of packaging the product almost identical to its own.